FunctionsCompanion/docs/InstallAndConfig.md

 ---
 layout: default
-title: Installation and Configuration
+title: Sample Project Installation and Configuration
 nav_order: 3
 ---

-# Installation and Configuration
+# Sample Project Installation and Configuration

 Functions Companion is an observability, performance and cost management solution for Salesfore Functions.
 It consists of a Lightning App that gets installed into your org, along with a logging library that the developer uses to instrument